Melbourne Zoo is an opportunity to see fascinating wildlife in the heart of Melbourne city.

 The Koala Keeper show scheduled at 11 am daily, is one of the most popular Keeper talks.

 You can’t be visiting an Australian Zoo and not see the country’s most iconic animal, i.e., the Kangaroo.

-The Kangaroo Island Mob (Kangaroos live in mobs with a dominant male as their leader) at the Melbourne Zoo attract a lot of visitors.
+The Kangaroo Island Mob (Kangaroos live in mobs with a dominant male as their leader) at the Melbourne Zoo attracts many visitors.

-If you prefer a close-up encounter with the Kangaroo book much in advance, for the limited slots, fill up fast.
-Book Kangaroo encounter
+If you prefer a close-up encounter with the Kangaroo, book much in advance for the limited slots, and fill up fast.

 Melbourne Zoo is one of the many Zoos worldwide trying their best to bring the Tigers to their past glory.

 Tiger Keeper talks are organized at 3.30 pm every day.

 Melbourne Zoo Tortoise